JetBrains/kotlin-web-site/docs/topics/data-science-overview.md

 [Kandy](https://kotlin.github.io/kandy/welcome.html) is an open-source Kotlin library that provides a powerful and flexible DSL for plotting charts of various types.
 This library is a simple, idiomatic, readable, and type-safe tool to visualize data.

-Kandy has seamless integration with Kotlin Notebook, Datalore, and Jupyter Notebook.
+Kandy has seamless integration with Kotlin Notebook, Datalore, and Kotlin-Jupyter Notebook.
 You can also easily combine the Kandy and
 Kotlin DataFrame libraries to complete different data-related tasks.

 ![Kandy](data-analysis-kandy-example.png){width=700}